NGO-Algorithm-Audit/AlgorithmAudit_website/content/english/algoprudence/cases/BERT-based-disinformation-classifier-AA202301.md

 #### Source of case

-Applying our self-build unsupervised [bias detection tool](https://algorithmaudit.eu/bias_scan) on a self-trained BERT-based disinformation classifier on the Twitter1516 dataset.
-Learn more on [Github](https://github.com/NGO-Algorithm-Audit/Bias_scan).
+Applying our self-build unsupervised [bias detection tool](/technical-tools/bdt/) on a self-trained BERT-based disinformation classifier on the Twitter1516 dataset.
+Learn more on [Github](https://github.com/NGO-Algorithm-Audit/Bias-detection-tool).

 #### Stanford's AI Audit Challenge 2023

-This case study, in combination with our [bias scan tool](https://algorithmaudit.eu/bias_scan), has been selected as a finalist for [Stanford’s AI Audit Challenge 2023](https://hai.stanford.edu/ai-audit-challenge-2023-finalists).
+This case study, in combination with our [bias detection tool](/technical-tools/bdt/), has been selected as a finalist for [Stanford’s AI Audit Challenge 2023](https://hai.stanford.edu/ai-audit-challenge-2023-finalists).

-{{< image image="/images/supported_by/HAI.png" alt="Stanford University AI" caption="Stanford University AI" width="8" >}}
+{{< image image="/images/supported_by/HAI.png" alt="Stanford University AI" caption="Stanford University AI" width="4" >}}

 #### Presentation